Croke Park: Irish Pride's Mecca

 The caramels must have worked because the second half of the game was much more exciting.
 The sides went back and forth over the next thirty minutes, flying up and down the pitch, often flying into each other.
 With about ten minutes left in regulation, Corofin held a

 three-point advantage of 0-7 to 0-4 over Kilcoo.
 Making matters worse, a Kilcoo player was shown a red card and tossed from the game after a particularly nasty collision.
 A man down for the remainder of the match, it looked like it was all over for the side from Northern Ireland.
 It was at this point that a funny thing happened to the men around us, cheering for Corofin.
 They started cheering against them.
 To be fair, I had done the same, purely out of a yearning for a thrilling conclusion to the game.
-But there in front of me sat Statler & Waldorf, standing whenever Kilcoo looked to advance the ball down the field, pointing to the open men streaking towards the goal, asking to be fed the ball.
+But there in front of me sat Statler & Waldorf, standing whenever Kilcoo looked to advance the ball down the field, pointing to the open men streaking towards the goal, asking for them to be fed the ball.
 The crowd, which had been lulled to sleep by the first half had come roaring to life in the second and were peaking in the last ten minutes of regulation.
 Gaelic is a beautiful game to watch live for many reasons, but high on the list is the impact play has on a crowd.
-There is always the chance for a big play and the game never stops, except for grievous injury (trainers weave their through live play to tend to players with smaller knocks) giving a match propulsive energy that builds and builds in a way that similarly paced sports as soccer & hockey can rarely achieve.
+There is always the chance for a big play and the game never stops, except for grievous injury (trainers weave their through live play to tend to players with smaller knocks) giving a match propulsive energy that builds and builds in a way that similarly paced sports like soccer can rarely achieve.
 With two minutes left, Kilcoo was just a point away from sending the game to extra time.
 Things had gotten very chippy.
 Five minutes of stoppage time were added due to the carnage of the second half and that time was nearly doubled after an altercation just seconds into penalty time that involved shoves, tackles, and few thrown punches.
 With an extra man on the field, Corofin was able to keep possession for long stretches of the stoppage time, calmly marching the ball back and forth, forcing Kilcoo to work tirelessly at a chance for the ball.
 “Ya cowards, play the game!” yelled the dark-haired man standing next to me as Corofin played keep away.
 Suddenly Kilcoo got their chance.
 A turnover led to Kilcoo’s black and white kits streaking down the pitch, nearly nine minutes after the scheduled five minutes of extra time had begun.
 This had to be their last chance.
-Panicked by the idea of giving up a goal, Corofin tore after them and drew a foul about 40 meters away from uprights.
+Panicked by the idea of giving up a goal for a loss, Corofin tore after them and drew a foul about 40 meters away from uprights.
 Killcoo would be awarded a penalty try.
 Killcoo's Paul Devlin sized up the goalposts standing in front of Hill 16.
 The crowd drew silent.
-I heard the wind gently singing through Hogan Stand.
+I heard the wind gently whispering through Hogan Stand.
 Devlin took two steps and punted the ball as hard as he could, sending it high into the night sky.
-He kicked it so high in fact, that it disappeared above the deck above us.
+He kicked it so high in fact, that it disappeared behind the deck above us, causing some confusion as to if he had scored.
 An apprehensive chatter rose from the crowd, waiting for the judges to call the outcome of the kick.
 Their flags went up.
 It had counted.
 The game would go on.
 It was pandemonium at Croke Park.
 A game that 20 minutes ago seemed over was now headed to overtime.
 The two teams raced towards the tunnel that they shared on their way to the locker rooms.
 Opposing players bounced off each other and more punches being were exchanged.
 A fan even fell over the railing into the tunnel as he yelled at the players below.
 “Waldorf looked at me with a big smile, his eyes glowing.
 “You’re getting your money’s worth now, aren’t ya!”
 A lesser team than the defending back-to-back champs Corofin would have withered and died after giving the game away at the final whistle.
 Wither they did not.
 Corofin put four quick points on the board right out of the gate in the first half of the overtime.
 The killer came in when Corofin scored the first goal of the game.
 They now led 1-11 to 0-7 (14-7 in terms that make sense) which all but iced the game.
 As the second half of overtime began, the Corofin supporters finally felt assured that yet another championship was coming home with them.
 Our friends could feel it too.
-They were back on the side of their home county, marveling at the precision of their keep-away passing.
+They were back on the side of their home county, marveling at the precision of their keep-away passing, that minutes ago had been to their annoyance.
 As the final whistle blew, those wearing green & yellow bounded up and down, waving flags and screaming into the brisk night.
 We all stayed to listen to the post-game interviews, which were mostly in Gaelic, and to see the trophy, clad with Corofin-colored streamers being lifted high into the air.
 Our new friends turned to us almost in unison.
 “It was great meeting you both.”
 Said the dark-haired man.
 “Enjoy the rest of your trip and go easy on the drink tonight.”
 Said Waldorf.
 Statler clapped me on the shoulder.
 Leaning in close he whispered, “Did you enjoy it?”
 “It was amazing, it was all amazing,” I responded, with complete sincerity.
 Waldorf looked at me, his weathered face in a half-smile, his eyes locked onto mine.
 “Take in every last drop.
 It’s a special place.
 It’s a special place for all of us.”
-As I walked out of Croke Park, I drug my feet.
+As I walked away from Croke Park, I drug my feet.
 This wasn't the direction I wanted to be traveling.
 My wife was a good ten feet ahead of me when I called her name.
 She turned around, a bit of concern on her face.
 I told her I needed a second.
 I took Waldorf’s advice.
-I turned back towards the park which was glowing in the night and I drank in every last bit that I could manage.
-As we started walking back towards central Dublin, my heart was full to bursting.
+I turned back towards the park illuminated in the night and I drank in every last bit that I could manage.
+As we resumed walking back towards central Dublin, my heart felt full to bursting.